Research Experience for High School Teachers in Design and Manufacturing

 Participants

-Twelve teachers (11 regular teachers and 1 master teacher) will be chosen to participate in the summer RET program.
+Thirty-nine teachers (36 regular teachers and 3 master teacher) were chosen to participate in the summer RET program.

 Eleven Teachers: Each receives a $1,050/week stipend for participation in the six-week summer program and $1,800 upon completion of the implementation and evaluation activities during the following academic year.